Charged-Current Elastic Scattering at the Electron-Ion Collider: Introduction

 \section{Introduction}

-Understanding the sizes of nucleons and nuclei has been a primary goal of nuclear physics for over a century.
-The momentum-transfer dependence of elastic scattering processes provides a straightforward path to define the spatial extent of the target, and different elastic processes can provide complementary information about the distributions of quantum numbers, such as electric charge, mass, and even spin~\cite{Hofstadter1956,PolyakovSchweitzer2018,Miller:2019DefiningRp,Chen:2024oxx,KaiserWeise:2024Sizes,Goharipour:2025yxm}.
+Elastic scattering on nucleons and nuclei has been one of the primary tools of nuclear and hadronic physics for over a century.
+The momentum-transfer dependence of elastic scattering processes provides a path to characterize the structure of the target, and different elastic processes can provide complementary information about the distributions of quantum numbers, such as electric charge, mass, and even spin~\cite{Hofstadter1956,PolyakovSchweitzer2018,Miller:2019DefiningRp,Chen:2024oxx,KaiserWeise:2024Sizes,Goharipour:2025yxm}.

 The elastic process we will focus on in this paper is the charged-current elastic (CCE) scattering process, $e^-p\rightarrow\nu_e n$ (Fig.~\ref{fig:CCE}), whereby the structure of the proton is observed through the lens of a $W^-$.
 The fact that in this process the $W^-$ nominally couples only to left-handed up-type quarks in the proton means that it serves as a unique filter for studying flavor- and spin-dependent contributions to the nucleon structure.
 The form factor associated with this process is the axial form factor\footnote{Also called the nucleon axial-vector form factor; some literature also uses ``nucleon transition axial form factor", since technically it describes a transition from $n\rightarrow p$ or vice versa.}, $F_A(t=-Q^2)$\footnote{In elastic scattering, the momentum transfer to the proton and the lepton are equivalent.
 Therefore, $|t| $ and $Q^2$ can be used interchangeably, and we use only $|t|$ for convenience in the following text.}~\cite{LlewellynSmith1972}.
-This form factor parametrizes the spatial distribution of axial currents in the nucleon.
-The so-called nucleon ``axial radius", $r_A$, is defined as
+This form factor encodes the momentum-transfer dependence of the nucleon matrix element of the axial current.
+The so-called nucleon ``axial charge radius"\footnote{Throughout, we use the term ``radius'' in the standard form-factor sense, where the radius is defined via the slope of the form factor at $|t|=0$.
+In a relativistic composite system this need not coincide with a unique, frame-independent three-dimensional static density~\cite{Miller:2019DefiningRp}. }, $r_A$, is defined via